-Nancy's interest in politics was sparked while door knocking for her father Ben in 1995.
+Nancy's interest in politics was sparked while door-knocking for her father Ben in 1995.
 In 2001, she began working as the constituency assistant for Carol Skelton, MP for Saskatoon-Rosetown-Biggar.
 She later moved to Ottawa to continue to work for Carol Skelton as her legislative assistant on Parliament Hill.
-Nancy worked for Leader of the Official Opposition (Stephen Harper) as Question Period Coordinator and remained there until 2005.
+Nancy then worked for Leader of the Official Opposition (Stephen Harper) as Question Period Coordinator and remained there until 2005.

-Following her work on the 2006 federal election, Nancy became a part of the Issues Management team for the Right Honourable Stephen Harper in the Prime Minister's Office.
-Nancy subsequently served as Director of Communications for the Minister of Canadian Heritage before returning home to Saskatchewan.
+Following her work on the 2006 federal election, Nancy became a part of the issues management team for the Right Honourable Stephen Harper in the Prime Minister's Office.
+Nancy subsequently served as director of communications for the Minister of Canadian Heritage before returning home to Saskatchewan.

-From 2007 to 2010, Nancy served as Minister of Environment and Minister Responsible for Saskatchewan Water Corporation, Saskatchewan Watershed Authority, and the Water Appeal Board.
+From 2007 to 2010, Nancy served as Minister of Environment and Minister responsible for Saskatchewan Water Corporation, Saskatchewan Watershed Authority, and the Water Appeal Board.

-In 2012, Premier Brad Wall appointed Nancy as the Minister of Central Services, the Minister Responsible for the Public Service Commission and the Minister Responsible for the Lean Initiative.
+In 2012, Nancy was appointed Minister of Central Services, Minister responsible for the Public Service Commission, and Minister responsible for the Lean Initiative.